310 N. Suite 1, Winchester Blvd, Santa Clara, CA 95050 (408) 549-1602

 Symptoms you may experience if you’re suffering from bruxism include:

-• Teeth Grinding or Clenching: One of the most obvious signs of bruxism is grinding or clenching the teeth, which creates a grinding or clicking sound that others can hear.
+• Teeth Grinding or Clenching: One of the most obvious signs of bruxism is grinding or clenching the teeth, which creates a grinding or clicking sound that can be heard by others.

 • Worn, Damaged, or Sensitive Teeth: Over time, bruxism can wear down the teeth and cause them to become chipped or cracked.
 Teeth can also become sensitive to hot and cold temperatures.